ofrades/web/_posts/my-setup.md

 My first computer ⌨️ was a windows 95 I guess, and was just when I was graduating in a design related course that I first changed operating system.
-I fell for the apple wonderfull laptops poison.
+I fell for the apple wonderful laptops poison.
 It was great, but expensive, and after that I used windows again, windows 8, until I changed career from 3D/desgin to software engineering and fell again, this time for, less expensive, an used macbook air, bought on ebay, which was great until coffee joined the party and